Jon1969Edwards/ThisHubbaRepo/README.md

 - User list cleaned up
 	- Users now have photos for sharing
 	- No blank users
+- Images no longer crash when switched between quickly

 To Do for next release
 ------------